PrivSec-Law/privseclaw.info/content/privacypolicy/_index.md

 Certain features on this site rely on third-party services.
 These are only activated if you choose to interact with them:

 - **YouTube videos**: Videos are embedded using a privacy-enhanced setup and only load once you actively click “Play.”
 At that point, your browser will connect to YouTube, which may set cookies or collect usage data.
 See [YouTube’s Privacy Policy](https://policies.google.com/privacy).
-- **Substack email signup**: If you use the signup form to subscribe, your information will be sent directly to Substack.
-See [Substack’s Privacy Policy](https://substack.com/privacy).

 If you do not wish to share information with these third parties, you can simply choose not to interact with these elements.